Programmer-Salam/ExchangeRateDB/README.md

 2. Install dependencies.
 3. Configure your database by creating a MySQL database and updating the `.env` file.
 4. Run the migrations to create the necessary tables.
-5. Set up a cron job for the console command to run every minute, updating exchange rates.
+5. Start the server and access the application.
-6. Start the server and access the application.
+6. **Run the scheduled task**: Execute the command `php artisan schedule:work` to start updating the exchange rates every minute.
+(The cron job is already set up, so you don’t need to configure anything further.)

 ## API Endpoints